Rachitgargg/AI_Character_Generator/README.md

 - **Cold Start Time**: The model may take 10-20 seconds to load upon the first request or after periods of inactivity.

 ---

-## 🔮 Future Improvements

-- Add support for other models like Stable Diffusion 3 or FLUX.1-dev.
-- Support negative prompts for more precise image output control.
-- Implement an image-to-image feature to iterate on existing characters.
-- Add character stats generators based on the generated art.